 And considering that the triceps account for two-thirds of your total upper arm size (or, at least, they have the potential to if you do equal amounts of extensions and curls), the long head becomes the single most crucial arm muscle for gaining mass.

-So if you want to build your arms and fill your sleeves, DB tricep extensions are just about the best size-building exercise that you can perform.
+So if you want to build your arms and fill your sleeves, DB tricep extensions, which feel a bit like doing tricep pushdowns with dumbbells, are just about the best size-building exercise that you can perform.

 Increased core strength